What is Cloud Computing?

 The Evolution of Cloud Computing

 Cloud computing evolved from the concept of utility computing, where resources like storage and compute power were provided like public utilities.
 It gained momentum in the early 2000s as internet speeds increased and virtualization technology matured.
+Today, cloud computing is integral to digital transformation across industries, offering scalable infrastructure, cost savings, and innovation potential.

 the evolution of cloud computing